 Things you should keep in mind.

-Employers are going to look at your social media posting ect.
+Employers are going to look at your social media posting and online information.
 Get your act together if it’s not.
 Here is a great list and explaination of the 9 things you need to avoid on social media when looking for a job.
 Click Here for the experts advice on what not to do.
 It all boils down to companies are going to look and see if you come across as a professional……or not.

 When you see a job posted and instruction on how to apply, make sure you follow the instruction on how to apply.
 Best way to get thrown out of consideration for any job is to not follow simple instructions.